 106.1 Submittal documents.
-Construction documents, a statement of special inspections and other data shall be submitted in two or more sets with each application for a permit.
+Construction documents, special inspection and structural observation programs, and other data shall be submitted in two or more sets with each application for a permit.
 The construction documents shall be prepared by a design professional where required by the statutes.
 Where special conditions exist, the building official is authorized to require additional construction documents to be prepared by a design professional.
-Electronic media documents shall be submitted in the approved format when required by the building official.